 The frontman of The Wynners who became a Hong Kong music institution, twice honored with the prestigious Golden Needle Award.

-Kenny Bee, born Chung Chun-to, is the quintessential heartthrob who matured into a revered elder statesman of Cantopop.
-In the 1970s, as the lead vocalist and keyboardist for The Wynners, he was at the center of a youth culture earthquake, with the band's catchy tunes and breezy style defining a generation.
-His smooth voice and boyish looks made him a massive star, but Bee proved he was more than a pop idol.
-He successfully transitioned into acting, showing a natural screen presence.
-His true legacy, however, is his musical endurance.
-While many of his peers faded, Bee continued to evolve as a solo artist, maintaining a loyal fanbase across decades.
-This sustained relevance was formally recognized not once, but twice, with the Golden Needle Award—Hong Kong's highest musical honor—first with his band and later on his own, a rare feat that underscores his deep and lasting contribution to the city's soundscape.
+Kenny Bee, born Chung Chun-to in 1953, won the Golden Needle Award twice—first with The Wynners and later as a solo artist.
+In the 1970s, he was the lead vocalist and keyboardist for The Wynners, whose catchy tunes defined a generation.
+His smooth voice and boyish looks made him a massive star.
+He successfully transitioned into acting, showing natural screen presence.
+While many peers faded, Bee continued to evolve as a solo artist, maintaining a loyal fanbase across decades.
+The rare feat of two Golden Needle Awards underscores his deep and lasting contribution to Hong Kong's soundscape.

 1946–1964